Trump’s show of federal force sparking alarm in cities

 Those agents, who are generally used to investigate human trafficking, drugs and weapons smuggling, are expected to stay in Chicago at least two months, according to the official.
 It’s not clear exactly when they would arrive or how their mission would play out, but they would work under the Justice Department.

-A spokesman for Homeland Security said the department does not comment on “allegedly leaked operations.”
-White House Press Secretary Kayleigh McEnany said no one had been sent to Chicago yet.
+White House press secretary Kayleigh McEnany said no one had been sent to Chicago yet.
 She added, “The bottom line is that this president stands with law and order, which leads to peace.”

 In a tweet Sunday, Trump blamed local leaders for a growing spate of violence in cities like Chicago that has left dozens dead, including young children.
 He added a dire warning that “The Radical Left Democrats, who totally control Biden, will destroy our Country as we know it,” referring to Democratic rival Joe Biden.